Ivanka Trump And Angela Merkel Attending Women’s Economic Summit Together

 German Chancellor Angela Merkel has invited Ivanka Trump to attend the W20 summit in Berlin in April.
 The summit on the economic empowerment of women will feature a women-focused program that includes 20 countries.

-Moreover, the W20 summit will also discuss topics related to apprenticeships for women, access to finance for business women, as well as the inclusion of women in the labor force.
+Moreover, the W20 summit will also discuss topics related to apprenticeships for women, access to finance for businesswomen, and the inclusion of women in the labor force.

-The first Daughter was reportedly invited by the German Chancellor herself when they met during Chancellor Merkel’s visit to the White House.
-Looking back, Trump and the German Chancellor were seated next to each other as the official meeting discussed the relationship between the United States and Germany.
+The first daughter was reportedly invited by the German chancellor herself when they met during Merkel’s visit to the White House.
+Looking back, Trump and the German chancellor were seated next to each other as the official meeting discussed the relationship between the United States and Germany.

 Today, I had the privilege of joining President @realdonaldtrump, Chancellor Merkel and leading CEOs of US and German companies in a robust discussion centered on workforce development.
 We also heard from graduates of exemplary Apprenticeship programs on the important role vocational education has played in their professional careers.
 I applaud my father's commitment to creating millions of jobs and ensuring that all Americans have the skills training they need to succeed in the modern workforce. #WorkforceDevelopment